Killing of Timothy Wiltsey: Later developments

 One day in January 1994, Lodzinski's car was found idling, with its door open, at the Woodbridge home she shared with her brother.
 Her family reported her missing and feared she, too, might have been kidnapped.
 The next day, she walked up to police on a street in Detroit, Michigan, claiming she had been released after being abducted by men who had posed as FBI agents "to teach her a lesson for talking about Timmy."

 Two weeks after she returned home, Edward found an FBI business card on her door with the message "It's not over."
 Agent Butkiewicz resumed his investigation and found a local print shop that had recently printed FBI business cards for Lodzinski.
-She admitted faking her own kidnapping by taking a bus to Detroit, but refused to further discuss her contradictory accounts of Timmy's disappearance and was sentenced in March 1995 to six months house arrest and three years probation for the FBI hoax.
+She admitted to faking her own kidnapping by taking a bus to Detroit, but refused to further discuss her contradictory accounts of Timmy's disappearance and was sentenced in March 1995 to six months house arrest and three years probation for the FBI hoax.
 Police in Sayreville believed she had staged the kidnapping to avoid being subpoenaed in the investigation of her boyfriend, a police officer for neighboring Union County who had been accused of improperly checking the license plate numbers of vehicles Lodzinski claimed had been following her.
 In May the department decided not to take any action against him over the allegations.

 In 1997, pregnant with her second child, Lodzinski pleaded guilty to stealing a computer from a former employer to give to her police officer boyfriend as a Christmas gift (he had realized as soon as he received it that it was stolen, and reported it).
 She was again sentenced to house arrest (four months this time) and three more years of probation after having to spend a day in jail.
 Immediately after that sentence was handed down in 1998 she moved to Florida, then in 1999 to Apple Valley, Minnesota, a suburb of Minneapolis where she was married in 2001 and started a new family.

 That year, she told a Star-Ledger reporter who visited her there that she was getting on with her life, but continued to hold out hope that the case could be resolved "so everyone will know I was telling the truth."
 Pressed as to which story she told was the truth, she said that she had told the police "different things at different times based on things they said to me.
 I wasn't involved" and refused to go into more detail after briefly reiterating that it had started when she was "at a stand."
 The marriage did not last long and, pregnant with her third child, she returned to Florida in 2003, where she bought a small home in Port St. Lucie.
 She worked as a paralegal, and displayed a picture of Wiltsey prominently in the house and told her sons he was their brother.